Insights: Article

 1. Align your business objectives and IT strategy

-When embarking on a successful cloud migration journey, it’s essential to align your cloud migration strategy with your overarching business goals, such as improving operational efficiency, increasing agility, and enhancing security.
-To achieve this alignment, start by identifying your organisation’s key priorities and objectives, then map them to specific cloud capabilities and features.
+Aligning your cloud migration strategy with your overarching business goals, such as improving operational efficiency, increasing agility, and enhancing security, is essential when embarking on a successful cloud migration journey.
+To achieve this alignment, identify your organisation’s key priorities and objectives, then map them to specific cloud capabilities and features.
 This will help you create a targeted migration plan that addresses your unique business needs and maximises the potential benefits of cloud adoption.

 2. Get executive sponsorship and stakeholder buy-in